-During this reporting period, there were no residential or commercial construction site permits issued and no construction site inspections.
+Towards the end of this reporting period, there were 2 residential construction site permits issued but no formal construction site inspections have been performed yet.
+There were no industrial construction site permits issued.

 4.4 Post-Construction Storm Water Management in New Development and Redevelopment